kcook98765/plugin.video.librarygenie/docs/kodi_community_announcement.md

 ### Library Sync (Identifiers only)
 • After setup, choose **Upload IMDB List to Server** — this sends **IMDb IDs** in chunks (no titles, paths, or playback info).
 • After sync (and some backend processing of movies not yet collected and preprocessed), searches will be able to limit to your library contents.
-So you do not wnt to share access with others, as any upload of imdb numbers would overwrite and cause un-synched results.
+So you do not want to share access with others, as any upload of imdb numbers would overwrite and cause un-synched results.

 ## Troubleshooting

 • **Lists not displaying**: Enable debug logging and check for database messages
 • **Navigation conflicts**: Built-in protection minimizes duplicate/stacked UIs
 • **Context menu missing**: Verify the addon is installed and enabled
-• **Manual items not playing**: Recent fix ensures proper file path URLs instead of invalid movieid:// protocols
+• **Manual items not playing**: URL generation ensures proper file path URLs instead of invalid movieid:// protocols
 • **Import not working**: Check that source addon (Favorites/Shortlist) has content and is enabled
 • **Duplicate import results**: Import process automatically clears previous imports before adding new content
 • **Shortlist import failures**: Enable debug logging to see detailed JSON-RPC analysis and library matching attempts